 What are the main causes of hair loss and thinning hair?

-Microinflammations of the scalp are also a leading contributor to hair thinning and hair loss.
+- Microinflammations are also a leading contributor to hair thinning and hair loss.
 They occur when the skin around your hair follicles becomes inflamed and weakens the hair root, making you more vulnerable to hereditary hair loss.

 If you experience sudden hair loss or brittle hair, you may have an underlying health problem such as thyroid disease, iron deficiency, or an autoimmune disease.
 Some medications can also cause hair loss.
 Contact a dermatologist in all instances to get further information.